Find Trade Colleges

 The states with the most job growth for Robotics Technician are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or West Virginia.
 These states have the worst job growth for this type of profession.

-Robotics Technician Salary
+Salary for a Robotics Technician

-The average yearly salary of a Robotics Technician ranges between $37,090 and $88,860.
+The typical yearly salary for Robotics Technicians is somewhere between $37,090 and $88,860.

 undefined